 So she went away and did according to the word of Elijah; and she and he and her household ate for many days.
 The bin of flour was not used up, nor did the jar of oil run dry, according to the word of the Lord which He spoke by Elijah.
 I Kings 17:15-16

 I Kings 17:1-16

-Like anyone of us, this widow may have struggled with thoughts of, ‘Are you sure this prophet is telling the truth?’
+Like anyone of us, this widow may have struggled with thoughts like, ‘Are you sure this prophet is telling the truth?’
 ‘Where will the supply come from when there is famine in the whole land?’
 ‘What if it doesn’t work?’
-Yet, she still took the risk to act; and that is what ‘faith’ means – taking a risk to act based on God’s Word.
+Yet, she took the risk to act, and that is what ‘faith’ means – taking a risk to act based on God’s Word.
 It wasn’t a convenient thing for the widow to do but it was absolutely necessary for her sustenance.
-This goes to show that faith is not always convenient, it puts a demand on you, and it requires an action from you.
+This goes to show that faith is not always convenient; it puts a demand on you, and it requires an action from you.

 God, knowing that we need faith to please Him and to live as believers, gave each of us a measure of faith to live victoriously (Romans 12:3).
 So, the question is not ‘Do you have faith?’
 NO!
 The question is, ‘Will you put your faith to work based on the Word of God?’

 Today, you may be in a tight place like the widow in this account was, but if you can trust and obey God, and take that ‘risky’ leap of faith based on His Word, you too will experience a change of story.